Pennsylvania Dutch language: Consonants

 In Lancaster County, Pennsylvania, there have been numerous other shifts that can make their Pennsylvania Dutch particularly difficult for modern High German speakers to understand.
-A word beginning in gs generally becomes ts, which is more easily pronounced, and so German gesund > gsund > tsund and German gesagt > gsaat > tsaat.
+A word beginning in gs in some subdialects becomes ts, which is more easily pronounced, and so German gesund > gsund > tsund and German gesagt > gsaat > tsaat.
 Likewise, German gescheid > gscheid > tscheid //tʃaɪt//.
 German zurück > zrick > tsrick //tʃɹɪk//.
 The shift is rather common with German children learning to speak.

 The softened w after guttural consonants has mixed with the guttural r of earlier generations and also turned into an American r and so German gewesen > gwest > grest and German geschwind > gschwind > tschrind //tʃɹɪnt//.
 The changes in pronunciation, combined with the general disappearance of declensions as described above, result in a form of the dialect that has evolved somewhat from its early Pennsylvania origins nearly 300 years ago and is still rather easy to understand by German dialect speakers of the Rhineland-Palatinate area.